Has the “how much should I spend on my wedding photography?” question arisen? If so, this post is for you!

 How Much Do Wedding Photographers Cost?

-If you and I are anything alike, you probably would love a quick and to-the-point answer.
+If you and I are anything alike, you would love a quick and to-the-point answer to the question “how much should I spend on wedding photos?”.
 So, how much do wedding photographers cost?

 The short answer is $0-$20k, or maybe more!